 - Decreased insulin levels and increased insulin sensitivity

-- Increased lipolysis (breakdown of fats) and fat oxidation
+- Increased lipolysis (the breakdown of fats) and fat oxidation

 - Increased uncoupling protein-3 mRNA (important for the production of energy inside the cell)